amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 It's time to start up the monolith service.
 Let's create an ECS service.
 What's a service you ask?
 There are two ways of launching Docker containers with ECS.
 One is to create a service and the other is to run a task.

-Services are for long running containers.
+**Services** are for long running containers.
 ECS will make sure that they are always up for you.
 Great for things like apache/webservers.

-Tasks, however, are short lived, possibly periodic.
+**Tasks**, however, are short lived, possibly periodic.
 Run once and that's it.
 ECS will not try to bring up new containers if it goes down.

 From the Task Definition page, click on **Actions** and choose **Create Service**.
 If you navigated away from the page, click on **Task Definitions** on the left menu and then click the task definition you just created.